 From 1 July 2019, if your super account hasn’t received a contribution or a rollover within the last 16 months, we’ll be required by law to cancel your insurance cover in super.
 This means you’ll no longer be protected with insurance cover and you could be at risk if the unexpected happens.

-If you’d like to keep your insurance in super in place, you can complete the Choose to Keep My Insurance Cover form and return it to us or make sure your super account receives a contribution or a rollover before your account is inactive for 16 months.
+If you’d like to keep your insurance in super in place, you can complete the Choose to Keep My Insurance Cover form or make sure your super account receives a contribution or a rollover before your account is inactive for 16 months.